Why are some Sikhs calling for a separate homeland in India?

 Khalistan is a red line for India because the scars of the violence in the 1980s are still fresh.

-All political parties in India are united in their opposition to Sikh independence, so Indian government can afford to overlook the Khalistan issue in the interest of bilateral diplomatic relations.
+All political parties in India are united in their opposition to Sikh independence, so no Indian government can afford to overlook the Khalistan issue in the interest of bilateral diplomatic relations.

 Who was Hardeep Singh Nijjar?